ioncakephper/test-weaver/CONTRIBUTING.md

     ```bash
     npm link
     ```
-    Now you can run `testweaver` commands in your terminal, and it will use your local code.
+    Now you can run `test-weaver` commands in your terminal, and it will use your local code.

 6.  **Run tests** to make sure everything is set up correctly:
     ```bash